sebelga/gstore-node-docs/schema/other-paremeters.md

 #### default

 Allows you to define a default value for a property.
 You can either pass a **static** value or a **function** to be executed at runtime.

-In case you want to set the current time of the request to _date_ property you can use the `gstore.defaultValues.NOW` for default value (instead of writing a function).
+In case you want to set the current time of the request to _date_ property you can use the `gstore.defaultValues.NOW` for default value \(instead of writing a function\).

-Also, if you have a **_modifiedOn _**property set in your schema, it will automatically be set to the current time **each time** the entity is saved.
+Also, if you have a _modifiedOn _property set in your schema, it will automatically be set to the **current time of the request** when the  entity is saved.

 ```js
 const userSchema = new Schema({